Xysticus natalensis: Conservation

 Xysticus natalensis is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographical range.
 The species is protected in several protected areas including Addo National Park, Amanzi Private Game Reserve, Blouberg Nature Reserve, Luvhondo Nature Reserve, Ndumo Game Reserve, and Kruger National Park.
 No conservation actions are recommended.

 Taxonomy

-The species was originally described by Lawrence in 1938 from Umhlali in KwaZulu-Natal.
+The species was originally described by Reginald Frederick Lawrence in 1938 from Umhlali in KwaZulu-Natal.
 African species of Xysticus have not been revised, and the species is known from both sexes.